LaMavia/rentgen/README.md

-# Re-Gen
+# Rentgen
-A ReasonML generator library, designed for Deno and Node.
+A ReasonML generator library
 ## Goals
-1. Uses an open api, which allows for the usage of fully in-reason generators, as well as external ones (i.e. Deno.iter).
+1. Uses an open api, which allows for the usage of fully in-reason generators, as well as external ones.
 2. Handling of sync and async generators.
 3. Written fully in Reason.